CarsonDavis/CarsonDavis.github.io/_posts/2023-08-26-bookbinding_equipment.md

 For my press, we special-ordered a [Jorgensen 12in 1200lb](https://www.lowes.com/pd/Jorgensen-Jorgensen-24in-Deep-Reach-Steel-Bar-Clamp/5001993659) bar clamp with a 5in throat.
 Most hardware store clamps are only 3in, which is not deep enough.
 Jorgensen actually sells 7in and 9in clamps as well, but 5in is actually a pretty good size for most books.

 Our version is a bit more robust than what's demonstrated in DAS’s tutorial.
-Instead of using a single board, we laminated two boards together, creating a straighter, more durable product that is less likely to warp over time.
-We also added a floating caul made of stiffer oak to the top to distribute the pressure more evenly.
+Instead of using a single board, we laminated two boards together, creating a straighter and stronger plate that is less likely to warp over time.
+We also added a 1.5x1.5in floating caul made of stiffer oak to the top to distribute the pressure more evenly.

-The press plates on mine are two laminated 0.75 inch sheets, for a total thickness of 1.5 inches, and with a surface of 15.75x11.75 inches.
-Since the clamp extends into the workspace, the actual usable pressing area is 15.75x9.5 inches.
+The press plates on mine are two laminated 0.75 inch sheets, for a total thickness of 1.5 inches and a surface of 15.75x11.75 inches.
+However, since the clamp extends into the workspace, the actual usable pressing area is 15.75x9.5 inches.
 The press can accommodate a stack up to 8.5 inches high.
-Finally, the floating caul is made of oak and measures 1.5x1.5 inches.

-It's large enough to press every single one of my regular-sized books and about 3/4 of my extra-large coffee table books.
+It's large enough to press any regular-sized books and about 3/4 of my extra-large coffee table books.

-If you want to build a more traditional screw design, there are several excellent videos out there, such as [Uri Tuchman's press](https://www.youtube.com/watch?v=h8EzpBvPtE4) and [Darbin Orvar's press](https://www.youtube.com/watch?v=2vTo9hQS-T4).
+If you want to build a more traditional screw design, there are several excellent videos out there, such as [Uri Tuchman's](https://www.youtube.com/watch?v=h8EzpBvPtE4) and [Darbin Orvar's](https://www.youtube.com/watch?v=2vTo9hQS-T4).
 Here's an alternate version that uses a [dual post design](https://www.youtube.com/watch?v=AWintBboXFU).
-I’d recommend avoiding the four-post designs, as they’re more cumbersome to use.
+I’d recommend avoiding the four-post designs, as they’re fiddly and cumbersome to use.

-Darbin also has [building plans](https://www.darbinorvar.com/misc/bookbinding-press-building-plan) available, and if I ever build a second press, I would probably go with a slight modification of Darbin's design.
+Darbin has [building plans](https://www.darbinorvar.com/misc/bookbinding-press-building-plan) available, and if I ever build a second press, I would probably go with a slight modification of Darbin's design.

 ## Finishing Press
 A finishing press is essential for sanding the pages, applying gold leaf or paint to the edges, and forming the bands.